“Rio is dangerous! Don’t use your phone on the street, don’t wear any watches, and don’t go out at night!”

 I’m chilling here with my best friend Attila in a nice and inspiring apartment and after one week we fell in love with the city.
-Thanks to fighting I get the chance to make all these interesting experiences.
+Thanks to fighting I get the chance to have all these interesting experiences.
 It may not make me rich in money, but I definitely feel rich in fun and experience.
 I’m grateful that fighting gives me this chance to have this lifestyle.

-Let me share a few expressions.
+Let me share a few impressions.

 Don’t let these crime stories damage your image of Rio.
 It’s one the most beautiful cities I’ve ever been to.
-Also because of the beaches Usually I don’t like crowded beaches, but the beaches here are amazing even though they are crowded.
+Also because of the beaches.
+Usually I don’t like crowded beaches, but the beaches here are amazing even though they are crowded.

 It’s just very convenient to be around Brazilian people.
 I’ve never seen so many beautiful women in one place.
 The men carry a big ego and pride, but they are warm and nice to you, always trying to help if you ask them.
 People here lead a more relaxed and slow lifestyle.
 My only problem when I arrived was that they don’t speak English.
 Luckily, we learned a bit of Portuguese before we came here.